 Support for Individual Fellowships

 Informal inquiries from motivated and talented students and postdocs are always welcomed.
 Sometimes there are internal university schemes, in particular for PhD students, for which we may nominate high caliber applicants.
 Likewise, we are happy to support applications for external fellowships from students and postdocs with overlapping research interests to ours.
-There are several national and international schemes available with which we have experience (Commonwealth Scholarships, Marie Curie Actions, EMBO Fellowships, Erasmus Programme, Leonardo da Vinci Programme, BMBF in Germany, Canada's NSERC, Portugal's FCT, etc.) and we will be glad to help you with the application process.
-Please make sure, however, you contact us several months before the anticipated start date to make the necessary arrangements.
-For prospective postgraduate students, further information is available in the Postgraduate Handbook.
+There are several national and international schemes available with which we have experience (Commonwealth Scholarships, Marie Curie Actions, EMBO Fellowships, Erasmus Programme, Leonardo da Vinci Programme, BMBF in Germany, Canada's NSERC, Portugal's FCT, Brazil's Science without Borders, etc.) and we will be glad to help you with the application process.
+Please make sure, however, you contact us well before the anticipated start date so we can help you throughout the process.

 Research Projects for Undergraduates and Interns

 We have several projects available suitable for motivated undergraduates and other volunteers, including internships and summer research projects for those wishing to gain experience.
 In particular, we always appreciate help in developing our online databases.
 That said, projects can be experimental or computational and are tailored to the abilities and interests of each individual.
 Prospective students and interns are encouraged to consult our research areas and contact us to discuss possible common interests and ideas.
 For some computational and theoretical projects, students need not be physically close to us.